Kinki Sharyo P3010: History

+Contract award

 Metro awarded the contract for the first 78 cars to Kinki Sharyo for $299 million.
-The remaining cars are split into four options with 28, 39, 21 and 69, respectively.
-If all the options are exercised, the number of LRVs would total 235, valued at a total $890 million.
+The remaining cars were split into four options with 28, 39, 21 and 69, respectively.
+If all the options were exercised, the number of LRVs would total 235, valued at a total $890 million.

 On July 25, 2013, Metro exercised two options (69 + 28) totaling 97 additional cars for $396.7 million.
 This brought the total of ordered cars to 175.
 As part of the option, Kinki Sharyo, the El Segundo-based U.S. arm of Kinki Sharyo Co.
 Ltd. of Osaka, announced in December 2014 that they would retrofit an existing space in Palmdale to build the vehicles.
 Final assembly work was being performed in hangar space the company leased in Palmdale from Los Angeles World Airports.
 The first car was delivered to Metro in October 2014 for testing before series production begins.

+Entry into service

 The cars began entering service in early 2016, though many were still in the testing stage when the Expo Line and Gold Line extensions opened that year, resulting in longer-than-expected headways and some crush loads.
 By October 2016, four LRVs were being delivered per month.
 In June 2017, P3010s began to be rolled out on the Blue Line, allowing Metro to begin phasing out the P865s.
 At the end of 2017, some of the P3010s from the Blue Line were routed for Green Line service using the Willowbrook spur and pocket track to transfer between the two lines.

+In January 2021, the final train of the contract was delivered by Kinki Sharyo, with the $1.02 billion project completed on time and on budget.